astronomer/docs/learn/operator-extra-link-tutorial.md

     The code above defines a custom version of the `SimpleHttpOperator`, called the `CatHttpOperator`.
 The change consists of adding one line before the `return` statement of the `.execute()` method which is `context["ti"].xcom_push(key="status_code", value=response.status_code)`.
 This line pushes the `status_code` attribute of the `response` object to XComs and associates it with the key `status_code`.
 The rest of the `.execute()` method is identical to the parent operator (compare the source code of the [SimpleHttpOperator](https://github.com/apache/airflow/blob/main/airflow/providers/http/operators/http.py)).

-3. Add an empty Python file with the name `__init__.py` to your `/include` folder to allow module imports from the folder.
+3. Add an empty Python file with the name `__init__.py` to your `include` folder to allow module imports from the folder.

 This is all that is necessary to modify an existing operator.

 :::info

 Before Airflow 2.0, custom operators and hooks were added as plugins.
-This pattern has been deprecated and [custom operators and hooks](airflow-importing-custom-hooks-operators.md) can now be simply by importing a script located in `/include`.
+This pattern has been deprecated and [custom operators and hooks](airflow-importing-custom-hooks-operators.md) can now be simply by importing a script located in `include`.

 :::